thborges/blog/docs/_posts/2019-01-07-reducing-marlin-binary-size.markdown

 -finline-limit=3 -ffast-math
 {% endhighlight %}

-In general, the flags ask the compiler to produce smaller and more instrumented output so that the linker can remove more unused code.
-I'm using these flags since late 2018 without problems.

 From these options, **inline-limit** and **mcall-prologues** can slightly interfere in execution velocity due to additional function calls. **Fast-math**, in turn, changes the way math is made in several ways, and I'm not sure it affects Marlin.
 You can check a list of modifications in using the fast-math flag in this [Stack Overflow answer](https://stackoverflow.com/questions/7420665/what-does-gccs-ffast-math-actually-do/22135559#22135559).

 You can verify what each of these options does in avr-gcc man page or online at [avr-gcc manpage](http://ccrma.stanford.edu/planetccrma/man/man1/avr-gcc.1.html).
 Check also this list of [optimizations for AVR](https://p5r.uk/blog/2008/avr-gcc-optimisations.html).